Topeak Road Morph G Review

 One area of concern is that slip-on style heads are more prone to wear out than metal threads like the ones on the Pro Bike Tool Mini or the Portland Design Works Ninja.
 Also, the lever on the head is plastic.
 A metal lever like the one on the Bontrager Air Support will likely last longer and take more of a beating.
 All in all, it's a robust product.

-At $43 it falls right in the middle of the various price points you'll find while shopping for a frame pump.
+This pump falls right in the middle of the various price points you'll find while shopping for a frame pump.
 However, considering that it comes with a gauge and can truly eliminate the need for both a floor pump and a mini pump, we'd say it's well worth the dollar amount.

 The Topeak Road Morph G is an excellent all-around mini pump.
 It works for road bike tires, it works for mountain bike tires, it performs like a floor pump, but it still mounts to your frame.
 If you're looking for the lightest, most compact pump this is not the one for you.
 If you're looking for maximum pumping power at minimal effort, or if you want a great compact pump to keep in your truck or your gear bag, the Road Morph G is the way to go, and that why it's the winner of our coveted Editors' Choice Award.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More